wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-setup-dirsync-hybrid-cloud-testing.md

 Next, install and configure the Azure AD Connect tool on DS1.

 1. Run Internet Explorer, type **https://www.microsoft.com/download/details.aspx?id=47594** in the **Address** bar, and then press ENTER.
-2. Run the Windows Azure AD Connect Setup program.
+2. Run the Azure AD Connect Setup program.
 3. From the desktop, double-click **Azure AD Connect**.
 4. On the **Welcome** page, select **I agree to the license terms and privacy notice**, and then click **Continue**.
 5. On the **Express Settings** page, click **Use express settings**.